opendilab/DI-engine-docs/source/20_spec/config_spec.rst

           import_names=['dizoo.atari.envs.atari_env'],
       ),

-   -  nnormally field \ ``replay_buffer``\ is unnecessary。If you want to use the buffer stored as deque，please specify the type of replay_buffer：
+   -  Generally speaking, the field replay_buffer is unnecessary.
+But if you want to use the buffer stored as deque，you can specify the type of replay_buffer in following way：

       .. code::